Game Preview: Bears at Checkers, 4 p.m.

 - Game Preview: Bears at Checkers, 4 p.m. - Hershey Bears

-- The Canucks Fall, 1-0, to the San Diego Gulls - Abbotsford Canucks

-- Roadrunners Extend Win Streak to Five with 4-2 Victory over Barracuda - Tucson Roadrunners
+- Roadrunners Earn Point but Fall, 4-3, to Barracuda in Overtime - Tucson Roadrunners

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.